VUEngine/VBDE/readme.txt

     - Added Aseprite graphics editor
     - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.0 final
+    - VBDE now also available as "Pro" edition, bundled with IntelliJ IDEA and GIT

   o 1.0.1, January 5th, 2016
     - Updated Notepad++ from v6.8.6 Minimalist to a pre-configured